amorist/awesome/README.md

 - [mailgen](https://github.com/eladnava/mailgen) - A Node.js package that generates clean, responsive HTML e-mails for sending transactional mail.
 - [material-design-lite](https://github.com/google/material-design-lite) - Material Design Components in HTML/CSS/JS
 - [electron-api-demos](https://github.com/electron/electron-api-demos) - Explore the Electron APIs
 - [twitter-text](https://github.com/twitter/twitter-text) - Twitter Text Libraries.
-These libraries are used internally at Twitter to tokenize and parse text to meet the expectations for what can be used on the platform.
+This code is used at Twitter to tokenize and parse text to meet the expectations for what can be used on the platform.
 - [skill-map](https://github.com/TeamStuQ/skill-map) - 程序员技能图谱
 - [designiot](https://github.com/phodal/designiot) - 教你设计物联网系统。构建自己的Internet of Things 。
 - [repractise](https://github.com/phodal/repractise) - RePractise